Skip to content

 Where I come from

 Once an organization deploys 3+ agents, coordination overhead emerges as the new bottleneck.
-OMNA is built to be that coordinator without becoming a wrapper that requires re-tuning per-agent constitutions.
+OMNA is built to be that coordinator without becoming a surrounding system that requires re-tuning per-agent constitutions.

 How I think about the work